Random quotients of mapping class groups are quasi-isometrically rigid: Algebraic rigidity

 \begin{thm}[Algebraic rigidity from quasi-isometric rigidity] Let $G$ be an acylindrically hyperbolic group.
 Suppose that $G$ has no non-trivial finite normal subgroups, and that every self-quasi-isometry of $G$ is within bounded distance from the left multiplication by some element of $G$.
 Then any isomorphism between finite index subgroups of $G$ is the restriction of an inner automorphism. \end{thm}

-\begin{proof} We just need to verify that the hypotheses of Theorem \ref{7.1} are satisfied for any isomorphism $\phi:\,H \to H'$ between subgroups of finite index of $G$.
+\begin{proof} We just need to verify that the hypotheses of Theorem \ref{7.1} are satisfied for any isomorphism $\phi\colon H \to H'$ between subgroups of finite index of $G$.
 By definition of acylindrical hyperbolicity, the hypotheses on the action are satisfied.
-Moreover, $G$ is not virtually-cyclic, and so also $H$ is not because its index is finite.
+Moreover, $G$ is not virtually-cyclic, and therefore neither is $H$ since its index is finite.
+Furthermore, in view of the general \cite[Lemma 9.6]{mangioni2023rigidity}, if $G$ has no non-trivial finite normal subgroup then $H$ does not normalise any non-trivial finite subgroup.

-Next, we show that $\phi$ has the required commensurating property, that is, for every $h\in H\cap \mathcal{L}_{WPD}$ we have that $\phi(h) \stackrel{G}{\approx} h$.
-Indeed, $\phi$ can be extended to a quasi-isometry $\Phi:\,G\to G$ (for example, by precomposing $\phi$ with any closest-point projection $G\to H$).
+We are left to show that $\phi$ has the required commensurating property, that is, for every $h\in H\cap \mathcal{L}_{WPD}$ we have that $\phi(h) \stackrel{G}{\approx} h$.
+Indeed, $\phi$ can be extended to a quasi-isometry $\Phi\colon G\to G$ (for example, by precomposing $\phi$ with any closest-point projection $G\to H$).
 Hence we can find an element $g\in G$ whose left-multiplication is uniformly close to $\Phi$.
-From here, one can argue as in \cite[Lemma 10.5]{mangioni2023rigidity}, which only uses some basic properties of Cayley graphs of finitely generated groups, to prove that $\phi(h) \stackrel{G}{\approx} h$ whenever $h\in H$ has infinite order, and in particular whenever $h$ is loxodromic WPD.
+From here, one can argue as in \cite[Lemma 9.5]{mangioni2023rigidity}, which only uses some basic properties of Cayley graphs of finitely generated groups, to prove that $\phi(h) \stackrel{G}{\approx} h$ whenever $h\in H$ has infinite order, and in particular whenever $h$ is loxodromic WPD. \end{proof}

-We are left to prove that $E_{G}(H)=\{1\}$.
-In view of Lemma \cite[Lemma 10.6]{mangioni2023rigidity}, which holds for any acylindrically hyperbolic group, this follows from the fact that $E_{G}(G)=\{1\}$, i.e. that $G$ has no non-trivial finite normal subgroups. \end{proof}

-Thus to prove Theorem \ref{thm:Out} we reduced ourselves to verify the hypotheses of Theorem \ref{thm:Alg_from_qi} when $G$ is $\MCG/N$, and $S$ is as in Theorem \ref{thm:Out}.
-We know that $\MCG/N$ is quasi-isometrically rigid, by Theorem \ref{thm:qirigid}, so just need to show that it is acylindrically hyperbolic (Lemma \ref{lem:acyl_hyp}) and that it has no non-trivial finite normal subgroups (Lemma \ref{lem:nofinite}).
-For the first result, we can actually make milder requirements on the topological type of $S$:
+Hence, in order to prove Theorem \ref{thm:Out}, we are left to verify the hypotheses of Theorem \ref{thm:Alg_from_qi} when $G=\MCG/N$ and the surface $S$ is as in Theorem \ref{thm:Out}.
+We know that $\MCG/N$ is quasi-isometrically rigid, by Theorem \ref{thm:qirigid}, so we just need to show that it is acylindrically hyperbolic (Lemma \ref{lem:acyl_hyp}) and that it has no non-trivial finite normal subgroups (Lemma \ref{lem:nofinite}).